 The center was established in 1987 by the West Virginia Legislature to provide technical and research support for the state's growing wood products industry.
 The AHC is a center of excellence for outreach; extension and technology transfer; professional development; and applied research.
 The AHC serves sustainable natural resource-based businesses and communities as well as private forest landowners and natural resource professionals in the Appalachian forest region.

-Do you own a wooded property and wonder about projects you might do to make it more productive?
+Do you own a woodland property and wonder about projects you might do to make it more productive?
 Or do you just like hearing about what woodland owners do to improve the woods they love so much?